chromice/ae/README.md

 ## Form

-Form library lets you create web forms and validate the both client- and server-side using HTML5 constraints.
-Both forms and individual controls implement `__toString()` magic method and can render themselves into valid HTML when cast to string.
-You can render a form manually, of course, if you so desire.
+Form library lets you create web forms and validate them both on the client and the server sides using HTML5 constraints.
+Both forms and individual controls implement `__toString()` magic method and can render themselves into valid HTML when cast to string, but you can render them manually, if you so desire.

 ### Declaration

 You can create a new form using `\ae\form()` function.
-It takes a form name (unique within the context of a single web page) as the first argument, and (optionally) an array of default field values as the second argument:
+It takes form name – it must be unique within the context of a single web page – as the first argument, and (optionally) an array of default field values as the second argument:

 ```php
 $form = \ae\form('Profile', [